Zero Inequality

 Nissan North America (NNA) has been collaborating with the NGO Habitat for Humanity (Habitat) annually since 2005.
 Habitat, an international aid organization that fosters hope by helping people build or improve their homes, has a vision of “a world where everyone has a decent place to live”.
 The nonprofit works to construct homes, revitalize neighborhoods and support families’ self-reliance in more than 70 countries across the world.

-Since the partnership began, NNA has logged more than 110,000 employee volunteer hours and contributed more than $19 million to help build homes across the U.S. NNA’s support also includes an annual vehicle donation to affiliates across the U.S. and NNA’s employee engagement at Habitat ReStore locations.
-In 2022, NNA’s employees participated in four home builds and home dedications in the Middle Tennessee, Midwest, and Southeast regions.
-Since the inception of the Nissan Canada Foundation’s partnership with Habitat in Canada in 2008, Nissan Canada employees have made an impact through volunteering their time and contributing to over 50 home builds from Halifax to Vancouver.
-60 Nissan Canada employees volunteered in 2022.
+In 2023, NNA participated in 11 house build projects in Nissan operational communities and supported the weeklong Carter Work Project in Charlotte, N.C.
+This program brought together future homeowners and thousands of volunteers – including Nissan employees – to build 27 new homes in Charlotte, N.C.
+Since the inception of the Nissan Canada Foundation's partnership with Habitat in Canada in 2008, Nissan Canada employees have made an impact through volunteering their time and contributing to over 100 home builds from Halifax to Vancouver.
+44 Nissan Canada employees volunteered in 2023.
 Nissan Canada Foundation’s contribution of donations to Habitat has exceeded 1 million CAD, an important milestone for Nissan Canada, which also includes a yearly vehicle donation that helps Habitat locations build homes in communities on a daily basis.

 more info